Bhagwan Mahaveer Cancer Hospital and Research Centre

 The Bhagwan Mahaveer Cancer Hospital and Research Centre (BMCHRC) is located in Jawahar Lal Nehru Marg, Bajaj Nagar, Jaipur, Rajasthan.
-It is also popularly known as BMCHRC.
-It is a super-speciality cancer treatment, education, and research centre, closely associated with the National Accreditation Board for Hospitals & Healthcare Providers (NABH) accredited institution following international protocol cancer treatment, managed by K G Kothari Memorial Trust.
+The hospital is NABH and NABL accredited super speciality cancer treatment centre.
+The hospital is following international protocol for cancer treatment managed by K.G.
+Kothari Memorial Trust.

 History

 In 1992, the initiative of establishing a cancer hospital in Rajasthan was put forward in August.
 The meeting was held in the presence of Late Bhairon Singh Shekhawat, the then Chief Minister of Rajasthan & Late Vidya Vinod Kala.
 The approval on the proposal to establish the centre was given, and the state government allotted 22166 sq. yd. of land for construction.

 The Bhagwan Mahaveer Cancer Hospital and Research Centre was commissioned in 1996 by Navrattan Kothari and became operational in 1997 as a centre with values and concern for every patient.
 Started as a 50-bed hospital, it now has 300 beds, and an IPD block is under construction.